• About/Start Here

 TX Travel Information Centers Locations

-Would you like to receive a free Texas map & travel guide?
-They can be picked up at one of the 12 TX Travel Information Centers around the borders of Texas and the information center in Austin.
+Would you like to receive a free Texas map and travel guide?
+They can be picked up at one of the 12 TX Travel Information Centers around the state’s borders or the information center in Austin.
+All the TX Travel Information Centers locations offer excellent information about everything in Texas.
 When traveling to any state, it’s good to know a little about the area and the state laws, especially if it’s your first time.

-Whether it’s a professional trip or a road trip, be prepared when driving through the State of Texas.
-The TX Travel Information Centers locations offer excellent information about everything in Texas.
-The list is below.
+Be prepared when driving through Texas, whether on a business or family road trip.
 Travel Centers are a great place to start if you’ve never been to a state.
-If traveling into Texas by way of Oklahoma, Arkansas, Louisiana, New Mexico, or Mexico, the travel information statewide destinations are located on the borders.
+If traveling into Texas through Oklahoma, Arkansas, Louisiana, New Mexico, or Mexico, the travel information statewide destinations are located on the borders.
 See below.

-The 2023 Texas State Travel Guide and map are now available.
-I’m still waiting on mine!
+The new Texas State Travel Guide and map are now available.

 TX Travel Information Centers Locations